matiasvlevi/mde-crypt/README.md

 # API

-the package need to be installed as a non-global `npm i mde_crypt`
+the package needs to be installed as a non-global `npm i mde_crypt`

 ### Encrypting